- Site Analysis

 - they reduce heat loss so less heat input (from another source) is required to raise the indoor temperature to a comfortable level

-- they are cost-effective, as less energy is required to move air than to heat it
+- less energy is required to move air than to heat it

 - they provide ventilation where open windows would be a security risk and in windowless rooms (e.g. interior bathrooms and toilets)